Three Releases: Coming Soon

 11 January 2021, Hodley

-Despite not being eligible for any help from the government during this time and having to take on a bar job, I really cannot complain.
-I’ve been busy!
+Considering I’ve not being eligible for any help from the government during this time, I’ve been fortunate to have had plenty to occupy myself with.
 October saw the premiere of Demeter’s Cry by Fenella Humphreys (violin), Iñigo Mikeleiz Berrade (accordion), Ben Griffiths (double bass) and George Barton (drum-kit) at the Chiltern Arts Festival.
 It remains the only concert I have managed to get to since the beginning of the first Lockdown and it was a surreal experience.
 Members of the audience were escorted directly to and from their seats; they were required to wear masks for the duration of the concert; and refreshments had to be ordered online prior to the event.
 Demeter’s Cry is a stupidly difficult piece, featuring Zappa-style cross-rhythms and Vivaldi-come-Xenakis-esque virtuosity, but the quartet excelled through it like firefighters.
 I don’t think the audience quite knew what hit them!

 After that, I drove to Cologne for the final phase of the Composer Collider Europe project with Ensemble Musikfabrik.
 I left mid-Wales at 6am and arrived at Mediapark about 12 hours later, only to be told that the concert had been cancelled; the recording team could no longer travel to Germany from The Netherlands; and Germany was going into Lockdown again as of a few days time.
 Madness.
 What was I doing there?
 Well, I’m very glad I stayed.
 The ensemble managed to find audio engineers to replace the missing Dutch team and I enjoyed seven hours(!) rehearsal time on my piece, Gêmdis – a one-movement piece for solo E-flat clarinet & ensemble.
 Everyone was fantastic.
 The soloist, Carl Rosman (clarinet), is a real gem and a formidable talent; the conductor, Christan Eggen, is an extraordinary timekeeper with exemplary rehearsal technique; the recording engineer, Martin Pilger, is remarkably observant and was a joy to work with; and the ensemble were astute, focussed and enthusiastic.
 Since then, Martin and I have been back and forth working on the mix and it was finalised last week, meaning the release of this recording is fast approaching!
 And I can’t wait to share it with you all.